 Peter’s time as President was extremely positive, we claimed a number of Premierships, enjoyed great and exciting social events, and had an unforgettable Club Windup – the last one in our old clubhouse.

-His retirement came while at the top of his game off the field, and was met with much disappointment – all Spartans had wanted him to continue on – but as they say in politics, that really is the best time to go!
+His retirement came while at the top of his game off the field, and was met with much disappointment – but as they say in politics, that really is the best time to go!

 The Era In Review: